 carl snyder memorial lecture

-This year's public lecture, An Afternoon with Randy Wright, will be held on April 02, 2015 at the University of California, Santa Barbara's Corwin Pavilion at 3:30 pm.
+This year's public lecture, New Monetarist Economics: Theory and Policy Implications. , will be held on April 02, 2015 at the University of California, Santa Barbara's Corwin Pavilion at 3:30 pm.
 Admission is free.
 Seating is limited.

 Carl Snyder was born in Cedar Falls, Iowa on April 23, 1869.
 He attended the University of Iowa and later attended lectures in Paris but was chiefly self- taught.
 At the age of 20, he was editor of the Council Bluffs Nonparell, and later became an editorial writer on the Washington Post.
 He was a past president of the American Statistical Association; a Fellow of the American Association for Advancement of Science and of the American Academy of Arts and Letters and a member of the Institut International de Statistique.
 During the years when he served as a statistician at the Federal Reserve Bank, he lectured at some of the leading universities in the United States and contributed frequently to economic